HL7/fhir-saner/input/pagecontent/measure_group_covid19_patients.md

 While patients on a ventilator is calculated "later" in the measure, the strata for this group cannot be computed until that computation is finished.
-Once that computation has completed, the next step is to compare the type location where the encounter has occured with a value set describing inpatient encounter locations.
+Once that computation has completed, the next step is to compare the type location where the encounter has occurred with a value set describing inpatient encounter locations.
 If that matches, the patient is considered to be in a normal inpatient location (including the ICU), and if not, an overflow location (such as an ED or other location).